opd-ai/desktop-companion/README.md

 - `discoveryPort` (number, 1024-65535): UDP port for peer discovery (default: 8080)

 **Security Notes:**
-- All network messages are cryptographically signed with Ed25519
+- All network messages are cryptographically signed with Ed25519 (authenticated, but not encrypted; messages are readable by network intermediaries)
 - Only characters with matching `networkID` can communicate
 - Discovery ports below 1024 are restricted to avoid system conflicts